21 Poker Facts Pros Swear By (And You Should Too)

 Poker stands as one of the most widely played card games around the world, attracting a large number of players, whether online or in-person.
 With poker bonuses enhancing the excitement, players love engaging in the game, and fans equally enjoy watching the action unfold.
-Its massive popularity has led to an explosion of websites dedicated to sharing everything from poker strategies and rules to fun facts and insights.
+Its massive popularity has led to an explosion of websites dedicated to sharing everything from poker strategies and rules to poker fun facts and insights.

-1- Poker’s Ancient Origins: A Game Over 1,000 Years in the Making
+#Poker Fact 1: Poker’s Ancient Origins: A Game Over 1,000 Years in the Making

 Though poker is often associated with the American Old West, its roots stretch back much further and to entirely different parts of the world.
 Some historians trace its beginnings to 10th-century China or believe it evolved from a Persian card game called Nas in the 16th century.
 Over time, it spread to France, eventually making its way to Canada and then the United States, where it truly gained widespread popularity.
 Today, poker is played globally in various forms, especially thriving in countries like the UK.